johnstontrav/klairejohnston-cms/src/pages/blog/2016-12-17-making-sense-of-the-scaas-new-flavor-wheel.md

 My words shifted his world.
 Those few lines held so much power.

 ## It's the hardest thing...

 "It is the hardest thing - a long goodbye.
 And yet, what a life to celebrate.
 Grandma is weaved into our DNA, our consciousness, our memories, our subconsciouses.
-She still threads this family together, as Grandad did, and hanging on to that is the biggest honour we can bestow."
+She still threads this family together ..."

 These were the few words to my mother she borrowed for her speech on the day.
 These were part of her healing, too.

 I the emotional exhaustion of the aftermath fo the funeral, I busied myself with decluttering some corners of my home.
 In what seemed like an affirmation, I unearthed the eulogy I delivered for my father-in-law and for the first time in so long recall how many had come to me and thanked me for the way those words touched them.

-In the same box was a copy of anthology _Mending Matters,_ published as a tribute to 100 years of women's suffrage in Australia and which includes one of my poems.

 Going through the papers I also found the words I had written for a friend, to hold on her behalf, should her cancer journey not turn out as desired.

-I re-read ....
+In the same box was a copy of anthology in which one of one of my poems is published.
+Notes from the judges of writing competitions I'd fared well in.
+A photograph of an early poem of mine hanging in a school administration building.

+The most recent stack of papers we a bunch of feedback forms from my latest creative writing workshop held a few months ago.
+What was written on those was not about the lyrical verses I had written muyself, but instead how the words I spoke held enough gravity for those attendees to feel engergised about their writing again, and to believe in the gift of their own words.